How to Get NWT Homeschool Funding Without Missing the September 30 Deadline

 Your registration is not considered complete until you've submitted a learning plan.
 A withdrawal notification alone does not establish you as a registered home educator.
 The learning plan must cover Language Arts, Mathematics, Science, Social Studies, Arts, Physical Education, Health and Wellness, and Northern Studies.

 The key is "complete" — an incomplete or vague learning plan may result in the DEA requesting revisions, which burns through your timeline.
-Pre-filled learning plan examples (available in the Blueprint) ensure your first submission is accepted without back-and-forth.
+Pre-filled learning plan examples (available in the Blueprint) help you make the first submission complete.

-After submitting your learning plan, confirm with your DEA that your registration is processed and that your child will be counted in the September 30 student count.
+After submitting your learning plan, confirm with your DEA that your registration is processed and that your child qualifies under the applicable funding deadline.
 Get this confirmation in writing — email is fine.
 Do not assume that submitting documents means registration is complete.
 Administrative delays happen, especially in regional DEAs that handle home education registrations infrequently.

 Step 4: Track Expenses and Submit Receipts